oxibus/dbc-data/README.md

-This crate is aimed at embedded systems where typically some subset of the messages and signals defined in the `.dbc` file are of interest, and the rest can be ignored for a minimal footpint.
+This crate is aimed at embedded systems where typically some subset of the messages and signals defined in the `.dbc` file are of interest, and the rest can be ignored for a minimal footprint.
 If you need to decode the entire DBC into rich (possibly `std`-dependent) types to run on a host system, there are other crates for that such as `dbc_codegen`.